Cryptocurrency Is A Hideous Monstrosity Made Out Of Computers And Greed That Is About To Devour The World

 June 12th: Cryptocurrency prices have a really bad day.
 Cryptocurrency lender Celsius, an institution that pretends to be a bank but is in actuality a real life den of thieves (at least one member of the C suite was arrested last November), suffers a run, closes its doors, and refuses to give back its depositors cryptocurrency.
 These thieves claim the contract its customers signed apparently allows this.
 No one knows how much money is in Celsius, but it’s in the billions, and it is comprised of the savings of many thousands of families from all around the world.

-As I write this it is June 14th, 2022 and Celsius has indicated no intention of ever returning any depositor [ed. note: one of the depositors dumb enough to trust Celsius with their money was just nominated by Trump to run the entire American military.
-For bonus points he’s in an apocalyptic Christian cult].
+As I write this it is June 14th, 2022 and Celsius has indicated no intention of ever returning any depositor [ed. note: one of the depositors dumb enough to trust the Russian mafia Celsius Network with their money was Pete Hegseth, the man who was just nominated by Trump to run the entire American military].
 Quite the contrary, you see them on WhaleAlert using the blockchain to send that depositor crypto all over the world in chunks of hundreds of millions of dollars.
 You can probably go watch it happen right now.
 Just reload every few minutes.
 The blockchain is… very slow.

-This is what crypto bros do to people.
-Hundreds of thousands of them.
+The above tweet summarized what crypto bros do to people far better than any prose I could right.
+And not just to a few people, to hundreds of thousands of them.
+Celsius alone had 1.7 million customers [ed. note: one of those customers was Pete Hegseth, the Fox News weekend morning host, serial adulterer, and member of an apocalyptic Christian cult that Trump has nominated to head up the world’s most expensive and almost largest bureaucrcy: the American military].
 And this monster is still growing.
 People think I’m being a little nuts when I tell them cryptocurrencies are demonic but I’m not sure how you could look at those tweets and think they are anything else.

 At this point in the story (meaning, as I write) the formerly easy and carefree life of a billionaire crypto whale starts to become considerably more stressful.
 Not only is the bitcoin market fucked from FUD, the feds are suddenly paying a lot of attention.
 And not just the American feds.
 The Korean and Japanese feds are glancing in your direction.